latenitefilms/BRAWToolbox/README.md

 ## Download

 BRAW Toolbox is currently in **public beta**.
+There are currently 120 testers from all over the world.

 You can download the latest beta via Apple's TestFlight [here](https://testflight.apple.com/join/dbWjWl8e).

 If all goes to plan, we intend to release on the Mac App Store in late January.

 TestFlight requires macOS Monterey or later.

-If you're running Big Sur, it MIGHT be possible to download on a Monterey machine, then copy across to your Big Sur machine, if they share the same Apple ID.
+However, if you're running Big Sur, it MIGHT be possible to download on a Monterey machine, then copy across to your Big Sur machine, if they share the same Apple ID.

 ---